prodriguezsosa/conText/vignettes/quickstart.md

 contexts from our corpus of contexts (within group if `groups` is specified) and going through the above steps for each of our exploratory analysis functions (i.e. computing an `a la carte` embedding on each bootstrapped sample, then computing the cosine similarities etc.).
-Let’s start with `conText::get_nns`, a wrapper function to compare nearest neighbors between groups.
+We will start with `conText::get_nns`, a wrapper function to compare nearest neighbors between groups.

 ### Nearest neighbors

-We will use the same tokenized corpus of “immigration” contexts –`immig_toks` as above and again limit candidates nearest neighbors to the set of features in our corpus.
+We will use the same tokenized corpus of “immigration” contexts --–`immig_toks` as above.
+Again, we limit candidate nearest neighbors to the set of features in our corpus.
 To group by `party` we set `groups = docvars(immig_corpus, 'party')`.
 If no grouping variable is provided, the full set of (tokenized) contexts are aggregated into one single